Rugby World Cup Betting Sites in Australia

 Let’s be honest, the vast majority of Rugby Union fans tune in to see spectacular tries scored by their favourite players.
 So it’s no wonder that Tryscorer is still one of the most popular Rugby World Cup Betting markets.
 If you manage to nail a first or last tryscorer, you will be rewarded with very generous odds.
 Winning anytime tryscorer bets are less lucrative but they give you a much more realistic chance of landing a winning Rugby World Cup bet.

-Thanks to the Interactive Gambling Act from 2002, Australian online betting sites cannot legally offer live betting on their desktop or mobile sites.
-However, all of the bookies we mentioned above have come up with a workaround that sees them display live odds on their sites and their members just have to make a phone call to start with Rugby World Cup betting.
+Since the Interactive Gambling Act from 2002, almost all Australian online betting sites cannot legally offer live betting on their desktop or mobile sites.
+However, the bookies we mentioned above have come up with a workaround that sees them display live odds on their sites and their members just have to make a phone call to start Rugby World Cup in-play betting.

-To see the latest Rugby World Cup live betting odds with Unibet simply click on the ‘Live Right Now’ button at the top of the home page.
-This will take you to the Unibet Live Betting suite where you can look at a list of all currently live and upcoming live betting events.
+To see the latest Rugby World Cup live betting odds with Unibet or bet365 simply click on the ‘Live’ button at the top of the home page.
+This will take you to the Unibet or bet365 live section where you can look at a list of all currently live and upcoming live betting events.
 The odds are displayed and if you see a price you like you just dial the number shown and an operator will place your bet.

 They will have daily fantasy leagues for all the biggest Rugby World Cup matches.
 The prizes are usually very generous and entry fees range from $2 all the way up to $50 for some competitions.
 It is even possible to create a custom Rugby World Cup Fantasy League with Draftstars and just compete against your mates.